Coronavirus (COVID-19)

 There are many ways your actions can help protect you, your household, and your community from severe illness from COVID-19.

 Vaccines for COVID-19 help your body develop protection from the virus that causes COVID-19.
+If you are moderately or severely immunocompromised, there are different recommendations for COVID-19 vaccines.
 Although vaccinated people sometimes get infected with the virus that causes COVID-19, staying up to date on COVID-19 vaccines significantly lowers the risk of getting very sick, being hospitalized, or dying from COVID-19.

 Wearing a mask well-fitting mask can help protect you and others from COVID-19.
 Masks are made to contain droplets and particles that you breathe, cough, or sneeze out.
 A variety of masks are available.
 Some masks provide a higher level of protection than others.
 Learn more about masks.